PanosFotopoulos/Neural-Network/README.md

-In this repo, you will find the fundamental concepts of neural networks, including definitions of bias, weights, and activation functions, and how they work together with input data to create a neural network.
+In this repo, you will find the fundamental concepts of neural networks.

+Tensorboard and other exciting things!
 ![tensorboard](https://github.com/user-attachments/assets/52a400d4-2d22-4944-9682-2bdda27cd8a3)